 Question 3: An Overview

 On November 6, 2012, Massachusetts voters approved Question 3, making Massachusetts the 18th state to allow the medical use of marijuana.
-The Bay State joined its New England neighbors Connecticut, Rhode Island, Vermont, and Maine in protecting the rights of patients whose doctors recommend medical marijuana.
+The Bay State joined its New England neighbors, Connecticut, Rhode Island, Vermont, and Maine, in protecting the rights of patients whose doctors recommend medical marijuana.

 In a nutshell, what does Question 3 do?
-Question 3 allows patients with debilitating medical conditions to possess up to a 60-day supply of medical marijuana, and it requires the Department of Public Health to register up to 35 medical marijuana treatment centers — non-profit entities legally authorized to cultivate, process, transport, and distribute medical marijuana — by January 1, 2014.
+Question 3 allows patients with debilitating medical conditions to possess up to a 60-day supply (10 ounces) of medical marijuana, and it requires the Department of Public Health to register up to 35 medical marijuana treatment centers — non-profit entities legally authorized to cultivate, process, transport, and distribute medical marijuana — by January 1, 2014.
 Patients who have limited access to treatment centers may register with the department to cultivate their own limited supply of medical marijuana.

 How do patients qualify for legal protection under the new law?
 First, a patient must obtain a written certification from his or her doctor.
 The doctor must have a bona fide relationship with the patient and must conduct a full assessment of the patient.
-Then, the patient must apply to the Department for a registration card, which allows the patient to be clearly identified as legal by law enforcement officers.
+Then, the patient must apply to the department for a registration card, which allows the patient to be clearly identified as legal by law enforcement officers.

 What conditions must patients have to qualify?
 Question 3 allows doctors to recommend medical marijuana for the following medical conditions: “Cancer, glaucoma, positive status for human immunodeficiency virus, acquired immune deficiency syndrome (AIDS), hepatitis C, amyotrophic lateral sclerosis (ALS), Crohn’s disease, Parkinson’s disease, multiple sclerosis and other conditions as determined in writing by a qualifying patient’s physician.”

 When will treatment centers open and begin distributing medical marijuana to patients?
-Once regulations are in place, Question 3 requires the Department to issue registration certificates to qualified applicants wishing to operate medical marijuana treatment centers within 90 days of receiving their applications.
+Once regulations are in place, Question 3 requires the department to issue registration certificates to qualified applicants wishing to operate medical marijuana treatment centers within 90 days of receiving their applications.
 Up to 35 centers may be registered by January 1, 2014.
-If the Department determines 35 centers are insufficient, it may decide to increase the number in 2014.
+If the department determines 35 centers are insufficient, it may decide to increase the number in 2014.
 At least one center must be located in each county, and no more than five may locate in a single county.
 There is no clear timetable for when treatment centers will be able to open and begin serving patients.